ezekg/flint/README.md

 ###Gutter modifiers

-Here are different gutter modifiers that may be called in when defining spans using the `$gutter` variable. **You should note**, that when using recursive shorthands the gutter modifiers are also recursive across all breakpoints.
+Here are different gutter modifiers that may be called in when defining spans using the `$gutter` variable.
+The `$gutter` variable allows you to pass in either a recursive argument, or a variable argument, similar to `$span`.

 ```scss
 // default margins